fsmatheaugsburg-team/markdown-static-site-generator/README.md

 * Before every build, the complete content of the Dropbox-folder specified will be downloaded.
 * Files that were synced from Dropbox will be deleted as soon as they are deleted in the Dropbox.
 * If `source/.dropbox-login.json` does not exist, this step will be skipped.

-## Example projects

-Just upload the contents of these into your `/source` folder and press "build" in your panel.

-Example project setups can be found inside the `/example` folder:
- - `/example/hello-world` The absolute minimum required to get your project going
- - `/example/basic` A goof starting off point.
-It has things configured like
-   - The `bloglike` plugin.
-This enables you to have a blog, or something similar
-   - A layout with some CSS (internal + external) to make it look presentable
-   - A favicon and some public folders / images

 ## Folder structure